This is a quick overview of the problems with light at night and how to keep yourself healthy.

-LAN (Light At Night), also know in the literature as ALAN (Artificial Light At Night) has become an epidemic in our industrialized world.
-Every week, it seems, new studies are emerging that implicate circadian disruption as a major contributor to the diseases of modern civilization.
-Everything from obesity and metabolic syndrome, to breast cancer and heart disease can be traced back to circadian disruption.
-The research has also implicated blue light as the most disruptive wavelength of light.
+Light At Night (LAN), has become an epidemic in our industrialized world.
+The research is clear: Circadian disruption is a major contributor to the diseases of modern civilization.
+Everything from obesity and diabetes, to cancers and heart disease can be traced back to circadian disruption.
+The research has also identified blue light as the most disruptive type of light.
 Blue light exposure at night wrecks havoc on the circadian rhythm.
 Your body is masterfully tuned to calibrate the time of day.
-It does this through special photo receptors in the eye that monitor light intensity and wave frequency.
+It does this through special photo receptors in the eye that track light intensity and color.
 These receptors are specifically tuned to detect light on the blue end of the spectrum.
 In nature, blue light is abundant in the daytime and virtually nonexistent at night.
 Of course in the modern world it’s not so simple…

 The absence of light, especially light in the blue spectrum, is how you body knows that it’s night.
-Exposures to blue enriched light at erratic time intervals confuses your biology and inhibits the smooth transition into nighttime physiology.
+Exposures to blue enriched light at erratic time intervals confuses your biology.
+This inhibits the smooth transition into nighttime physiology.

 So where is all this nighttime blue light coming from?
 Screens and energy efficient lighting!

 Unfortunately our most precious tech gadgets stream blue light directly into your eyeballs.
-If that’s not bad enough, fluorescent and LED lamps also emit vastly more blue light than regular old fashion incandescent bulbs.
-Even if the color looks like the same “soft white” as your old bulbs, the spectrum has a sharp peak right in the most stimulating wavelength range.
-Light at night in general can negativity impact your biorhythm and melatonin production but there is a relatively small portion of the spectrum that is far more stimulating than the rest.
+If that’s not bad enough, fluorescent and LED lamps also emit way more blue light than incandescent bulbs.
+Even if the color looks like the same “soft white” as your old bulbs, it is not.
+White LED lamps have a sharp peak right in the most stimulating wavelength range.
+Any light at night can negativity impact your biorhythm and melatonin production.
+Yet, there is a relatively small part of the spectrum that is more disruptive than the rest.

 What to do?

 The magnitude of contrast between night and day drives circadian biology.
 Bright sunny days and dark nights on a stable schedule is the ideal.
-Your clock is designed to be flexible, adapting to seasonal variations and varying levels of light due to weather, terrain, etc..
-What it is not designed for is modern light exposure patterns.
+Your biological clock is quite robust and flexible.
+It can adapt to seasonal variations and varying levels of light due to weather, terrain, etc… What it is not designed for is modern light exposure patterns.
 Your biology doesn’t cater to your workweek and weekend schedule differences.
-Unfortunately it’s not designed to handle bright light, food, and drink at 12am on Saturday night and being asleep by 10pm the next day.
-Stability is the key.
+Unfortunately it doesn’t do well with bright light, food, and drink at 1am one day and then sleeping by 10pm the next.
+Stability is the key to a healthy circadian rhythm.
 Of course this is not so practical in modern times.
 That why this site exists!
 Here’s a brief summery of what you can do:

 - Get as much natural light as possible